-Why it’s so awesome: Japan is a city that loves technology, skyscrapers, and modern everything and yet the designers if it recognized that nature was vital as well and incorporated lots of amazing parks in the city.
-The Shinjuku Gyoen National Garden is one example of that foresight and it’s also one of the best parks in the city.
-The gardens within are landscaped in 3 different styles, Japanese traditional, French Formal and English Garden, and exploring these natural surroundings could probably take you a whole afternoon!
+Why it’s so awesome: Japan is a city that loves technology, skyscrapers, and modern everything and yet the designers of it recognized that nature was vital as well and incorporated lots of amazing parks in the city.
+The Shinjuku Gyoen National Garden is one example of that foresight and it makes up for the best day trip in Tokyo.
+The gardens within are landscaped in 3 different styles, Japanese traditional, French Formal, and English Garden, and exploring these natural surroundings could probably take you a whole afternoon!

 What to do there: There is a small entrance fee to this park, but once you’re in you’ll probably want to spend all day there.
 Make sure you check out the different landscaping styles, and if you’re there in spring, definitely take a picnic and sit out under the cherry trees.
 This is a traditional spring activity in Japan for a good reason!
 Mostly, this is a place to sit and relax from the busyness of the city.
 Take a walk, have a picnic, or find one of the park’s teahouses or eateries and have a snack surrounded by nature.